-• Like the life-cycle hypothesis, this hypothesis uses Irving Fisher's theory.
-But unlike the life-cycle hypothesis, which emphasizes that income follows a regular pattern over a person's lifetime, the permanentincome hypothesis emphasizes that people experience random and temporary changes in their incomes.
-Hence, we can view the current income Y as the sum of two components, permanent income Y_P and transitory income Y_T .
+- Like the life-cycle hypothesis, this hypothesis uses Irving Fisher's theory of the consumer to argue that consumption should not depend on current income alone.
+But unlike the life-cycle hypothesis, which emphasizes that income follows a regular pattern over a person's lifetime, the permanent-income hypothesis emphasizes that people experience random and temporary changes in their incomes - The Hypothesis Friedman suggested that we view current income Y as the sum of two components, permanent income Y_P and transitory income Y_T .
 That is